Last Updated on 4.8.22 by Michael Smoult

 An appointed Property and Financial Affairs LPA will have access to your financial information and will gain control of the following matters…

 - Manage your property, including buying, selling and maintenance.

 - Manage tax affairs, as well as benefits and savings

 - Manage the opening and closing of your bank accounts

 - Management of your investments and assets

-The importance of setting up a Lasting Power of Attorney is becoming an increasing priority to business owners.
-Our experienced team, who are experts on all aspects of power of attorney matters, can help you at any stage of the process.
+The importance of setting up a Lasting Power of Attorney is becoming an increasing priority for business owners.
+Our experienced team, who are experts on all aspects of the power of attorney matters, can help you at any stage of the process.